 Two of more solutions could be:

-2. Add a new Exchange environment (An Exchange Online tenant will do the job) and add the meetings room calendars to this new shared Exchange Online tenant (still following the rules about how meeting rooms should be configured - Learn more about that in this article)
+- Add a new Exchange environment (An Exchange Online tenant will do the job) and add the meetings room calendars to this new shared Exchange Online tenant (still following the rules about how meeting rooms should be configured - Learn more about that here.

 For both, the solution is to allow "External Bookings" in the meeting room calendars.
 This will allow external senders to book a meeting in an Exchange Meeting Room Mailbox, which we are looking for here.